 Most of these articles on AI have been focussing on the potential rather than real, actionable steps.

-NonProfits work but rarely explain how to use it in a practical, step-by-step, everyday setting.
+They all promise that AI will redefine the way NonProfits work but rarely explain how to use it in a practical, step-by-step, everyday setting.

-This article will be different (I hope).
+This article will be different (I hope) as we highlight Practical Tips On Using CoPilot.

 I’m not here to sell you a vision of AI as some futuristic, magic solution.

-Microsoft CoPilot and ChatGPT… can help NonProfits empower their fundraising efforts now… today.
+Instead, I’ll be focusing on real, actionable ways that AI… specifically Microsoft CoPilot and ChatGPT… can help NonProfits empower their fundraising efforts now… today.

 No jargon.
 No vague promises.
 Just clear, practical tips you can use straight away.